Jennifer Cody

 Jennifer Cody (born November 10, 1969) is an American actress and dancer.

 Personal life

-Cody was born on November 10, 1969 in Greece, New York.
+Cody was born on November 10, 1969, in Greece, New York.
 She began dancing at an early age.
-She studied acting at Fredonia State University.
-She and her husband, actor and occasional co-star Hunter Foster, live in New York City with their two dogs, both Shih Tzus.
+She studied acting at Fredonia State University, graduating with a Bachelor of Fine Arts.
+She and her husband, actor and occasional co-star Hunter Foster, lived in Teaneck, New Jersey, and since moved to New York City, where they live with their two dogs, both Shih Tzus.